-In terms of genre, one can classify this book as a magical science fiction.
+In terms of genre, one can classify this book as magical science fiction.

-Amongst this, lessons for children in this book include, self-confidence, self-awareness, empathy, independence, courage, love, and forgiveness.
-The book also touches upon ideas about the moment of now, power of intention, deliberate creation and the power of our thoughts.
+Amongst this, lessons for children in this book include self-confidence, self-awareness, empathy, independence, courage, love, and forgiveness.
+The book also touches upon ideas about the moment of now, the power of intention, deliberate creation, and the power of our thoughts.

 First off, I was delighted to be introduced to this book, as I know we have many children out there today who could really benefit from and enjoy its empowering content.
 I would almost have to say that this book will be especially valuable for any child who has lost a parent or even parents, due to death, divorce or some other circumstance.